uvu-crfs/www/docs/development/local.md

 * Anything in the `html` folder can be accessed from a web browser.
 * The file `docker-compose.yml` is how docker is configured.
 The `volumes` are how the folders in this file are mapped to the docker images.
 * If there are database connection issues make sure the file `/var/www/secrets/database.js` exists.
+* The main html file `html/index.php` and copied to `html/www/index.php` have open access and authentication.
+* The both html files call the same mithril app starting in the file `html/mithril/app.js`.